Rotary atomizers: Working Formulae

+The spray generated by a device like a rotary atomizer can be viewed as liquid droplets submerged in a continuous phase of gases.
+The size of droplet formed by atomizer depends on various properties of the fluid (both liquid and gaseous fluid) such as density, viscosity and surface tension between fluids.

 Generally, small gas turbines operate under high rotational speed of more than 100,000 rpm.
 Even small-sized atomizer of 10 cm diameter revolving at 30,000 rpm can impart an acceleration of 490, 000 m/s2 (which is fifty thousand times of gravity) on the liquid fuel.
 Eventually, such fuel atomizers create very tiny droplets.
-Size of droplet formed by atomizer depends on various properties of the fluid (both liquid and gaseous fluid) such as density, viscosity and surface tension between fluids.
 The rotary atomizer in which liquid is revolving along with it at the rate of ω and has radial channels at nominal radius R=(R1+R2)/2 in the edge from which high-speed liquid interacts with gas to form droplets.

 Considering the nominal radius of the channel and thus of mass of liquid inside channel equal to R, the liquid inside channel will experience the centrifugal acceleration of Rω2, which causes the liquid to form a thin layer of thickness t on both walls of the channel.
-At very high acceleration thickness of the liquid layer (film) is very small in order µm.
+At very high acceleration thickness of the liquid layer (film) is very small in order μm.
 The shape of the channel also decides the effectiveness of atomization and the size of droplets.
 That is one aspect of determining the size of the droplet is the velocity of liquid in the channel (v=Rω).

 So, we have four dimensionless terms derived from the above properties which determine the performance of atomization.